-Therefore, the studies listed above cannot be considered as adequate for the purpose of classification and labelling and/or risk assessment.
+Therefore, the studies listed above are not adequate for the purpose of classification and labelling and/or risk assessment.

 I.3.2.
 Further deficiencies

 None of the following studies were performed according to the testing specifications set out in the corresponding OECD TGs (studies listed under the relevant request in the Appendices below):